MuertoGB/SMCFT/COMPATIBILITY.md

 Board model found on Logic board, e.g. '820-3437'.
 ```

-> ℹ If you're unsure at any point of your board-id, you can do the following
+**If you're unsure at any point of the board-id, you can do the following:-**

+> ℹ This information doesn't seem to be available within pre-2012 EFIROMs.

 Step 1.
 Dump the SPIROM contents.\
 Step 2.
 Open the dump in a hex editor.\